Geduldig v. Aiello: Dissent

 a limitation is imposed upon the disabilities for which women workers may recover, while men receive full compensation for all disabilities suffered. ...In effect, one set of rules is applied to females and another to males.
 Such dissimilar treatment of men and women, on the basis of physical characteristics inextricably linked to one sex, inevitably constitutes sex discrimination.

-The dissenters expressed dissatisfaction with the majority's explanation for its refusal to apply a higher standard of review in a case involving issues tied to sex.
-Brennan, Douglas and Marshall viewed Stewart's opinion as a retreat from recent equal protection decisions and voiced concern that the majority's decision would relegate sex-based classifications to the same “traditional” analysis that had allowed legislation such as that in Muller v.
+Brennan expressed dissatisfaction with Justice Stewart's explanation for his refusal to apply a higher standard of review in a case involving issues tied to sex.
+Brennan viewed Stewart's opinion as a retreat from recent equal protection decisions and voiced concern that the majority's decision would relegate sex-based classifications to the same "traditional" analysis that had allowed legislation such as that in the 1908 Supreme Court case Muller v.
 Oregon.

 Aftermath and legacy

-After the ruling, lower district and appeals courts limited the scope of the ruling by only applying it to cases brought under the Equal Protection Clause, and not Title VII of the Civil Rights Act of 1964.
+After the ruling, lower district and appeals courts limited the scope of the ruling by applying it only to cases brought under the Equal Protection Clause and not Title VII of the Civil Rights Act of 1964.
 The Supreme Court closed that avenue two years later in General Electric Co. v.
-Gilbert, which extended Geduldig to Title VII.
-Congress overruled Gilbert by passing the Pregnancy Discrimination Act, however it did not overrule Geduldig, which still applied to all non-Title VII cases.
+Gilbert (1976), which extended Geduldig to Title VII.
+Congress overruled Gilbert by passing the Pregnancy Discrimination Act, but did not overrule Geduldig, which still applied to all non-Title VII cases.

-Constitutional scholars considered Geduldig to be "an anomaly and outdated" because it was immediately rejected by Congress and the public.
-Other law professors argued that it was effectively overruled by United States v.
+Constitutional scholars considered Geduldig "an anomaly and outdated" because it was immediately rejected by Congress and the public.
+Other law professors argued that it had been effectively overruled by United States v.
 Virginia (1996) and Nevada Department of Human Resources v.
 Hibbs (2003).
 In her dissent in Coleman v.
-Maryland Court of Appeals (2012), Justice Ruth Bader Ginsburg said it should be overruled.
+Maryland Court of Appeals (2012), Justice Ruth Bader Ginsburg stated that it should be explicitly overruled.
 However, Geduldig was cited in Dobbs v.
-Jackson Women's Health Organization (2022) to justify that abortion restrictions were not sex discrimination and therefore abortion rights could not be found in the Equal Protection Clause.
+Jackson Women's Health Organization (2022) to support the notion that abortion restrictions were not sex discrimination and therefore abortion rights could not be covered by the Equal Protection Clause.

-It was cited again by the majority in United States v.
-Skrmetti (2025), which held that a state law that prevented minors from using puberty blockers to treat gender dysphoria.
-In her dissent, Justice Sonia Sotomayor described Geduldig as "egregiously wrong" when it was originally decided.
-University of Michigan law professor Leah Litman compared Skrmetti's usage of Geduldig as equivalent to relying on Plessy and Korematsu.
+Geduldig was cited again by the majority in United States v.
+Skrmetti (2025), which held that a state law that prevented minors from using puberty blockers to treat gender dysphoria was constitutional.
+In her dissent, Justice Sonia Sotomayor described Geduldig as "egregiously wrong" when originally decided.
+University of Michigan law professor Leah Litman compared Skrmetti's use of Geduldig as equivalent to relying on the widely reviled Supreme Court cases Plessy v.
+Ferguson (1896) or Korematsu v.
+United States (1944).